contactandyc/another-c-library/2_timing.md

 The following code is found in <i>illustrations/2_timing/11_timer</i>

 This timer object is done and is ready to be reused.
-In C, all of your functions share the same name space.
+In C, all of your functions share the same namespace.
 If another project has a function named timer_init, there will be a conflict.
-To prevent this, projects typically adopt a package prefix in addition to the object prefix.
+Projects typically adopt a package prefix in addition to the object prefix to prevent conflicts.
 For this project, we will use stla (standard template library alternative).

-My rules for adding the prefix are...
+My rules for adding the prefix are:
 ```
 1. Comments should refer to the object name only.
 2. All code references should be prefixed.